Now that you've collected the Salesforce data you need for the Sales Quote document using Query Builder, it's time to build the Document Template.

 Here are some examples of how you can fill in the field:

-- If the field is left empty, the generated file appears in the same folder as the template document.
+- If the field is left empty, the generated document appears in the root folder on Google Drive.

 These levels set clear rules and standards for PDF files.
 It ensures such files are self-contained, work on any device, and are good for long-term storage.
 These rules cover fonts, colors, metadata, transparency, and other aspects of creating and storing PDFs.
 The goal is to ensure that PDFs look the same regardless of the system or software used to open them.